Snow Emergency Guide

 Report outages to Con Edison: conEd.com or call 1-800-75-CONED

 Information adapted from NYC Mayor's Office emergency guidance.
+Last updated Feb 23, 2026 at 12 PM.

-View original announcement →
+View latest announcement →